EnviDat/ckanext-composite/README.rst

 Requirements
 ------------

-Developed for CKAn version 2.5.2.
+Developed for CKAN version 2.5.2.
 Requires the extensions ckanext-scheming and ckanext-repeating (using version from repository eawag-rdm).

 ------------
 Installation